bitpoke/mysql-operator/docs/cluster-recurrent-backups.md

 description: MySQL operator provides effortless recurrent backups while keeping the cluster highly available.
 categories: [mysql operator]
 keywords: [mysql operator]
-menu:
-  docs:
-    parent: "mysqloperator"
-weight: 3
-draft: false
-aliases: []
 toc: true
+related: true
+slug: cluster-recurrent-backups
 ---

-In the [Backups]({{< ref "./backups.md" >}}) section we take backups on demand.
+In the [Backups](./backups.md) section we take backups on demand.
 However, a cluster can be configured to take recurrent backups.
 Also, a cluster can be initialized from an existing backup.

 To be able to store backups, the secret defined under `backupBucketSecretName` must contain the credentials needed to access the storage provider(e.g GCS, AWS, etc.)

 ### Setup recurrent backups for MySQL cluster